 27. Ignoring audience feedback

 Feedback is a marker of a marketing effort gone right in SEO; you cannot afford to overlook the feedback of your audience.
-Whether the feedback is a complain, a question, or a simple comment, it means a lot if you get back to them.
+Whether the feedback is a complaint, a question, or a simple comment, it means a lot if you get back to them.

 For one, it keeps them engaged, which is a big part of SEO.
 Second, you do not leave any room for speculation, especially where the feedback was negative.
 Remember that the way you make them feel is going to project on your rank position because Google values customer satisfaction.